 On this page, we explain each of the claims above and some of the reasons we endorse them.
 We do not argue in support of any of the claims; rather, we describe them so as to be explicit about our philosophical commitments.

 Commitment One: Anti-Speciesism

 What is moral consideration?

 To say that an individual deserves “moral consideration” (or has “moral status”) is to say that we have moral obligations to that individual or that the individual can be wronged.
 Almost everyone believes that humans have moral status.
-It ought to be uncontroversial that no individual’s moral status should be determined by their race, religion, gender, disability status, sexual orientation, sexual identity, or any other such morally irrelevant features of their identity.
+It ought to be uncontroversial that no individual’s moral status should be determined by their race, age, gender, disability status, sexual orientation, sexual identity, or any other such morally irrelevant features of their identity.
 Similarly, we believe that no individual’s moral status should be determined by their species, given that species membership is also a morally irrelevant feature.

 There is no morally relevant difference between humans and other animals that justifies regarding all human beings as having a higher moral status than any nonhuman animal.